pose/farm/README.md

 # Farm
-An easy way of retrieving Maven artifacts.
+The missing package manager for Java.

 ## Get
-´get´ allows you to retrieve a saved animal.
+`get` allows you to retrieve a saved animal.

     $ farm get tomcat6x
     $ ls
     tomcat6x-6.1.0.zip